 PEP believes that with leadership comes the overriding responsibility to be of service to others.
 We believe the contributions we make in the lives of others are far more important than our own accomplishments.
 We will lead by example with humility at the sacrifice of personal glory.
 PEP exists because of our desire to serve all those with whom we come in contact, especially our participants, executives, partners, donors, prison staff and the community at large.

 We are committed to the mentality of a steward: someone entrusted with another’s wealth or property and charged with the responsibility of managing it in the owner’s best interest.
 We will apply donors’ funds as promised.
 We are committed to being a lean organization, and as a staff, we are also committed to modest salary and expense levels.
-We use funds intelligently, efficiently, and strategically to achieve maximum benefit for all whom we serve.
+We use funds intelligently, efficiently and strategically to achieve maximum benefit for those we serve.

 The PEP Driving Value that applies to me the most is “Wise Stewardship.”
 What wise stewardship means to me is being a good manager of the blessings GOD puts in my life.
 Everything came from GOD to begin with, and we can take nothing with us when our time on earth is over.
 To live out the Driving Value means to be responsible with my time and assets, as well as the time and assets of others.
 For example, if I respect other people’s time, they will be more willing to spend their time with me.
 (Andrew Tre)